-3.5 Timeframes
+3.5.
+Timeframes

-After you lodge your application, NAIF will acknowledge it within 14 days.
+After you lodge your request, NAIF will acknowledge it within 14 days.
 NAIF is required to give you its decision about your request and the reasons for that decision within 30 days of its receipt.
 Where third party consultations are necessary, NAIF will be entitled to an additional 30 days to process your request.

-If NAIF is likely to need more than 30 days to complete your request, NAIF will contact you to arrange an extension of time in line with the requirements under the Act.
+If NAIF is likely to need more than 30 days to complete your request, NAIF will contact you to arrange an extension of time in line with the requirements under the Act, including if your request is large or complex or where NAIF has decided to charge you for processing your FOI request and is waiting for your response.
 NAIF may also apply to the Australian Information Commissioner to request an extension of the processing time where exceptional circumstances would prevent it from processing your request in 30 days.
 You will be informed in writing if the processing time has been extended.